 A single or a few failed login attempts generally indicate a genuine user.
 On the other hand, a large number of persistent attempts may suggest that trouble is brewing.
 The number of failed login attempts should also take time into consideration – we will discuss this in more detail shortly.

 If all of the attempts are for one user account, check with the user whether they experienced any login issues.
 You should force a WordPress password reset for that account as a safety precaution.
-On the other hand, if you see many different WordPress users experiencing failed login attempts, this might be a sign that someone is trying to breach your WordPress.
+On the other hand, if you see many different WordPress users experiencing multiple failed login attempts, this might be a sign that someone is trying to breach your WordPress site.

 The IP address can indicate quite a few things, including where the user is from.
 However, that user could be using a VPN, an onion router, or a proxy – thus masking their true IP.